tatianegercina/FinTech/01-Lesson-Plans/02-Python/3/LessonPlan.md

 - NumPy is a Python library that provides fast input/output, or I/O, on multidimensional or nested array objects.
 Among other things, NumPy can be used as a scientific computing or financial analysis tool.

-- The built-in NPV function from the NumPy library makes calculating NPV values simple so that you don't have to reinvent the wheel.
+- The built-in NPV function from the NumPy library makes calculating NPV values simple, so that you don't have to reinvent the wheel.

   ```python
   # Import the NumPy library